Image

 Short description

-The four-year project, funded by the Swedish Research Council (2020-2023), will investigate the importance of students´ self-beliefs of competence (self-concept/self-efficacy) for achievement in school.
+The project, funded by the Swedish Research Council (2020-2023), will investigate the importance of students´ self-beliefs of competence (self-concept/self-efficacy) for achievement in school.
 The project will also investigate the effects of grading on students´ subsequent learning and motivation.
 The studies in the project will be based on data from the longitudinal project Evaluation Through Follow-up (UGU), including survey- and register data for 10 representative samples of students born between 1948 and 2004.

 About the project